-- ▶ We have obtained all the information and explanations that we have required. - ► In our opinion proper accounting records have been kept by the New Zealand branch of FM Insurance Company Limited (New Zealand Branch) Limited as far as appears from our examination of those records.
+- ▶ We have obtained all the information and explanations that we have required. - ▶ In our opinion proper accounting records have been kept by FM Insurance Company Ltd (New Zealand Branch) as far as appears from our examination of those records.

-Ernst & Young
+Ernst & Young 19 August 2014 Melbourne